Busch Gardens Railway: Description

 The railway consists of a loop of 1.5 mi.
 Trains run in a clockwise direction, with a complete round trip taking approximately 20 minutes.
 There are two major bridges on the line, the Rhine River Trestle and the Loch Ness Trestle.
 The trains are inspected, serviced, and fueled at the Caribou Train Station in New France, which also contains two storage tracks to hold trains not currently in use.
 Caribou Station also has a water supply that the engine crews use to top off the locomotive's tenders every two laps of operation.

-The railway operates three locomotives, each with their own train consisting of open-sided passenger coaches with a livery matching the locomotive.
+The railway operates three locomotives, each with their own train consisting of Narragansett-style excursion cars with a livery matching the locomotive.

 History

 The railway opened in 1975, the same year as the park.
 It initially operated with two stations at Heatherdowns and New France.
 The line initially operated with two locomotives, Balmoral Castle and Der Hochbeinige.

 In 1987, the park expanded, adding the Festa Italia area, and with it the infill Festa Station, the third (and final) station on the line.
 In 1997, a third locomotive was acquired from a defunct amusement park, and given an Alpine theme to match the newly-opened Alpengeist roller coaster.

 On August 16, 2018, the Balmoral Castle caught on fire.
 One employee received minor injuries.
 The locomotive was subsequently repaired and returned to service.